lendor-vendors/lendor-vendors.github.io/index.md

 ![](doc/ascending.png)

-### Add Item
+### Post Item
-The add item page is where users can add their own items for loan.
+The post item page is where users can add their own items for loan.

 ![](doc/postItem.png)